jokergoo/circlize_book/book/02-circlize-layout.md

 ## Coordinate transformation {#coordinate-transformation}

-To map graphics onto the circle, there exist transformations from several coordinate systems.
+To map graphics onto the circle, there exist transformations among several coordinate systems.
 First, there are **data coordinate systems** in which ranges for x-axes and y-axes are the ranges of original data.
 Second, there is a **polar coordinate system** in which these coordinates are mapped onto a circle.
-Finally, there is a **canvas coordinate system** in which graphics are really drawn on the graphical device (figure \@ref(fig:coordinate-transformation)).
+Finally, there is a **canvas coordinate system** in which graphics are really drawn on the graphic device (Figure \@ref(fig:coordinate-transformation)).
 Each cell has its own data coordinate and they are independent. **circlize** first transforms coordinates from data coordinate system to polar coordinate system and finally transforms into canvas